WGUNDERWOOD/tex-fmt/README.md

 ## Contribution

 Please feel free to open an issue or submit a pull request, including as much information as you can.
+Documentation of internals can be accessed by cloning this repository and running `cargo doc`.

 ## Limitations